*If new to this series, please see the introduction.*

 “And He said to them, ‘I have lusted [ἐπιθυμέω] to eat this Passover with you before I suffer!'”
 (Luke 22:15)

 Similarly, other non-negative uses of the word:

 “For truly I say to you that many prophets and righteous men lusted [ἐπιθυμέω] to see what you see, and did not see it, and to hear what you hear, and did not hear it.”
 (Matt 13:17)

-“And [the prodigal] longed [ἐπιθυμέω] to fill his stomach with the pods that the swine were eating, and no one was giving anything to him.”
+“And [the prodigal] lusted [ἐπιθυμέω] to fill his stomach with the pods that the swine were eating, and no one was giving anything to him.”
 (Luke 15:16)

-“… and longing [ἐπιθυμέω] to be fed with the crumbs which were falling from the rich man’s table; besides, even the dogs were coming and licking his sores.”
+“… and lusting [ἐπιθυμέω] to be fed with the crumbs which were falling from the rich man’s table; besides, even the dogs were coming and licking his sores.”
 (Luke 16:21)

-Again, I am not to saying that there was never a negative connotation to ἐπιθυμέω/ἐπιθυμία.
+Again, I am not to saying that there was never a negative connotation to ἐπιθυμέω/ἐπιθυμία when used in Greek.
 But it is critical that we make the distinction between a condemnation of desire and a prohibition against coveting forbidden things, including one’s neighbor’s wife.
 Now we’re finally ready to look at the verse itself.